-Additionally, you can make use of personal savings, and any built-up interest to purchase the real estate, but this might come with some more added risk.
-Furthermore, you need to also demonstrate that you have a substantial and steady income stream, have proof of down payment, and show at least 1.5% of the property value for closing costs.
+Additionally, you can make use of personal savings and any built-up interest to purchase the real estate, but this might come with some more added risk.
+Furthermore, you need to also demonstrate that you have a substantial and steady income stream, have proof of a down payment, and show at least 1.5% of the property value for closing costs.

-Some investors make use of HELOC or Home Equity Line Of Credit, as a way to prove that they have enough savings or an emergency fund available to cover any additional costs and transfer duty fees during the buying process.
+Some investors make use of HELOC or Home Equity Line Of Credit as a way to prove that they have enough savings or an emergency fund available to cover any additional costs and transfer duty fees during the buying process.

 Demonstrating that you’re in the financial position to make such a large purchase is one of the hardest parts, and it’s where a lot of first-time buyers and investors may default.